palladian1/xv6-annotated/paging_kernel.md

 We've already talked *plenty* about virtual memory, and I bet you're probably so over `entrypgdir` by now; let's wrap up its story and get rid of it!

-The "vm.c" file is HUGE; only "proc.c" and "sysfile.c" match its length.
+The [vm.c](https://github.com/mit-pdos/xv6-public/blob/master/vm.c) file is HUGE; only [proc.c](https://github.com/mit-pdos/xv6-public/blob/master/proc.c) and [sysfile.c](https://github.com/mit-pdos/xv6-public/blob/master/sysfile.c) match its length.
 Some parts deal with the general paging implementation; we'll look at those here.
 The rest handles the details of paging for processes and user code, we'll need to know a bit more about processes in xv6 for that.